rluiten/elm-date-extra/DocFormat.md

 * `%%` - produces a `%`

-These tokens are a subset of those from [Ruby](http://apidock.com/ruby/DateTime/strftime).
+These tokens are a subset of those from [Ruby](http://apidock.com/ruby/DateTime/strftime) with some extensions.